From books to banks: Investors place bets against Italy meltdown

 The average short interest of Italian stocks listed on Europe's STOXX 600 index has grown by a third to 3 percent from January, according to IHS Markit data.

-Among the most shorted Italian firms, the amount of stock out on loan has fallen for banks UBI (UBI.MI) and UniCredit (CRDI.MI) while it has risen for oil services firm Saipem (SPMI.MI) and eyewear maker Luxottica (LUX.MI).
+Among the most shorted Italian firms, the amount of stock out on loan has fallen for banks UBI and UniCredit while it has risen for oil services firm Saipem and eyewear maker Luxottica.
 Short interest in the broader STOXX index has risen by a smaller 20 percent to 2.6 percent.

 Deutsche Bank has said a No vote could lead to a worst-case scenario where Italy holds a euro membership referendum that could wipe out half of the country's stock market value by early 2018.